EliotKhachi/publicZk/202211210512/README.md

 |Thanksgiving|2022|0.8|Mary|
 |Thanksgiving|2022|0.6|Eliot|

-If our table were tracking holiday parties and their host, then we can have records of the same holiday events in the same year by different people.

-For this reason, it's often best to add another column to act as the primary key.
+For this reason, it's often best to add another column to act as the primary key:

 |id|holiday|year|joy_factor|host|
 |-|-----|----|----|---|